Ronald Radd

 Ronald Radd (22 January 1929 – 23 April 1976) was a British television actor.
-He is perhaps best remembered for originating the role of Hunter in the television thriller series Callan.
+He originated the role of Hunter in the television thriller series Callan.
 In 1971, he was nominated for a Tony Award for Abelard and Heloise.

 Early work

 Radd began as a stage actor in the Alexandra Theatre in Birmingham in the early-1950s, along with the likes of Leslie Sands and Edward Mulhare.
 In 1951 he appeared in a Lionel Hamilton production of The Romantic Young Lady at the Kettering Savoy.

 By 1954, Radd had graduated to the West End, where he appeared with Kenneth Williams in two different productions in the Apollo Theatre in February 1956, The Buccaneer and The Boy Friend.

+In 1958 he starred in My Fair Lady on Broadway with Reginald Denny.